Let’s Talk About Mouth Care Matters

-In hospitals, good mouth care and oral health should be the responsibility of doctors; speech and language therapists; dietitians; occupational therapists; physiotherapists; and pharmacists, not just nursing staff (Mouth Care Matters, 2016).
+In hospitals, good mouth care and oral health should be the responsibility of doctors; speech and language therapists; dieticians; occupational therapists; physiotherapists; and pharmacists, not just nursing staff (Mouth Care Matters, 2016).
 However, a lack of knowledge and skills can hinder this holistic approach to care.

 With this in mind, it is clear that education, knowledge, and improving confidence and skill set are vital for those working in hospitals, care homes and domiciliary care.
 However, we also recognise the barriers to achieving this.
 We would therefore advise that for additional support and resources, please take a look at Mouth Care Matters.

 At Aquarate we want to see nutrition, hydration and mouth care working together to promote good health and well-being in the older population.
 We would therefore like to thank Loraine Lee and Mouth Care Matters for all the hard work they do to promote good oral health across the UK!

 If you would like to know more about the work Aquarate are doing, please get in touch here or follow us on social media to stay updated!

 Adams, R. (1996) “Qualified nurses lack adequate knowledge related to oral health, resulting in inadequate oral care of patients on medical wards”.
 Journal of Advanced Nursing, 24, pp. 552-560.

 Humphreys, K., Vadher, D., Allen, Y., Patel, N., Shah, S. (2017) “Examining the links between hydration, nutrition and mouth health.”
 British Journal of Nursing, May 25;26(10), pp. 566-570.